effektif/user-docs/docs/include_action-types/box.rst

 the configuration panel shows a button to start configuring the account.

-When you click the `Configure a Box account` button, a pop-up window will open for you to authorise Signavio Workflow to use your Box account.
+When you click the `Configure a Box account` button, a pop-up window will open for you to authorise Workflow Accelerator to use your Box account.
 After logging in to your Box account, if you have not already logged in, Box shows an authorization page.